Ramsterz/sites/trendy/www/wp-content/plugins/powr-about-us/readme.txt

-===POWr About Us===
+===About Us===
 Contributors: powr
 Donate link: https://www.powr.io/
-Tags: about us, about us plugin, company profile, employee profile, corporate profile, artist profile, profile, blogger profile, gallery site, profile widget, profile app, profile plugin, about us widget, branding, personal branding, Facebook, twitter, linkedin, instagram, tumblr, google plus, social media, responsive, responsive design, mobile, personalize, customize, optimize, custom, sidebar, drag and drop, WYSIWYG, POWr About Us
-Requires at least: 3.0
+Tags: about us, company profile, employee profile, corporate profile Requires at least: 3.0
-Tested up to: 4.5.1
+Tested up to: 4.74
-Stable tag: 1.5.2
+Stable tag: 1.6.3
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A professional profile section for your company or team.
+About Us is a professional profile creator.
+Add images, text and social links for team members or employees.
+Just paste the shortcode on your page.

 == Description ==
-[youtube https://www.youtube.com/watch?v=OdUHShj0NpA] A professional profile section for your company or team.
+[youtube https://www.youtube.com/watch?v=OdUHShj0NpA] Build visitor trust with a professional profile
 <br>
 <br>
 POWr About Us is a free cloud-based plugin you can edit in your live web page.
 Create a POWr account to access the entire <a href='https://www.powr.io/plugins'>plugin library</a>.
 <br>
 <br>
 First, download, install, and activate POWr About Us.
-Then drop the widget anywhere in your theme.
+Then drop the plugin anywhere in your theme.
 Or add to a page/post with the POWr icon in the WP editor.
 <br>
-= <a href='https://www.powr.io/tutorials/how-to-add-about-us-plugin-to-your-wordpress-site'>2 MINUTE INSTALL</a> =
+= <a href='https://www.powr.io/tutorials/how-to-add-about-us-plugin-to-your-wordpress-site'>Click Here for 2 Minute Install Tutorial</a> =
 <br>
 = Free Features =
 * Create profiles for employees, clients, products, companies, and more.